Welcome to the National Piers Society

 The Society's aims are to promote and sustain interest in the

 preservation and continued enjoyment of seaside piers.
 It

-publishes a Guide to British Piers and a quarterly magazine, and
+publishes a quarterly magazine, PIERS, and

 advises heritage bodies, lottery boards, local authorities and the